 How an Uninsured DJ Can Cost You

-Some uninsured DJs might try to convince you, “nothing bad ever happened before, you’ve got nothing to worry about.”
-Knock on wood, I’ve never needed to file a claim on my own liability insurance.
-But I’m insured anyway, because accidents can happen anytime.
-Hiring an uninsured DJ is extremely risky:
+Some uninsured DJs might try to convince you, "we've never had any accidents or mishaps, you've got nothing to worry about."
+Knock on wood, I've never needed to file a claim on my own liability insurance.
+And most venues around here don't require DJs to be insured -- but I'm still insured anyway, because accidents can happen anytime.

 - You could be stuck paying big bucks.
 If the DJ causes any damage or injury, but can't afford to pay, you could be held responsible since you hired that DJ.

-- A cables haphazardly strung across a hallway could cause someone to trip.
+- A cable haphazardly strung across a hallway floor could cause someone to trip.

-- An unsecured speaker or an unbalanced lighting truss could fall on someone, or break a table or a window.
+- An unbalanced speaker stand could fall on someone, or break a table or a window.

 - Your venue might send the DJ home.
 Some venues require DJs to show proof of insurance.
 Imagine if your DJ arrived to set-up, only to be turned away for lack of insurance... with no time to get a replacement.